How Much Does It Cost to Hire an Independent Patient Advocate or Care Manager?

-- the advocacy services they perform
+- the services you need

-- the advocate’s experience
+- the advocate’s credentials, such as experience and education

 - the amount of time you work together